metabolize/werkit/werkit/compute/graph/README.md

 ## TODO

-1. JSON Schema for compute graph
+1. ~~JSON Schema for compute graph~~
+2. Ship compute graph types in werkit npm package
-2. Type checking results
+3. Type checking results
-3. Provide a way to serialize only the properties which have been computed
+4. Provide a way to serialize only the properties which have been computed
-4. Error propagation
+5. Error propagation
-5. Serializing results vs errors
+6. Serializing results vs errors
-6. Proper handling of getattr bindings when computation raises an AttributeError
+7. Proper handling of getattr bindings when computation raises an AttributeError